For a small area of London, Notting Hill is in fact home to a fine selection of cinemas. Here’s a list:

 Underground: Bayswater or Queensway

 A new experience comes to the cinema in Whiteleys (which had been operating since the early 1990s) in 2012 – something called The Lounge.
-Each screen now has no more than 50 seats which all recline to provide for a very comfortable viewing experience.
-In addition, food and drink can be ordered whilst you view a film – the special “finger, fork and spoon” menu sees all dishes designed to be eaten easily in the surroundings you’re in. (i.e. No messy stuff to spill over yourself!)
+Each screen now has no more than 50 seats, with The Lounge providing a Fine Food and Film luxury experience so that you can enjoy the latest film in your reclining seats and full in-screen waiter service at the touch of a button.
+The special “finger, fork and spoon” menu sees all dishes designed to be eaten easily in the surroundings you’re in. (i.e. No messy stuff to spill over yourself!)
+The Lounge is also available to be booked for private screening and kids parties.
+For more information, please contact TheLoungeEvent@odeonuk.com

 The Lexi Cinema